intel-analytics/BigDL-2.x/zoo/src/main/scala/com/intel/analytics/zoo/examples/qaranker/README.md

 ## Data Preparation
-The data used in this example are:
+__QA Dataset:__
-- [WikiQA](https://www.microsoft.com/en-us/download/details.aspx?id=52419): a new publicly available set of question and sentence pairs.
+- [WikiQA](https://www.microsoft.com/en-us/download/details.aspx?id=52419) is a new publicly available set of question and sentence pairs.
+- Instead of using original WikiQA dataset, we refer to [MatchZoo](https://github.com/NTMC-Community/MatchZoo) to process the raw data into corpus and relations.
+Thus this example expects the following input files instead of the original WikiQA format:
+    - `question_corpus.csv`: The question corpus.
+Each record contains QuestionID and content separated by comma.
+    - `answer_corpus.csv`: The answer corpus.
+Each record contains AnswerID and content separated by comma.
+    - `relation_train.csv` and `relation_valid.csv`: Question and answer correspondence for training and validation respectively.
+Each record contains QuestionID, AnswerID and label (0 or 1) separated by comma.
+- For convenience, you are __recommended to directly download__ our processed WikiQA dataset from [here](https://s3.amazonaws.com/analytics-zoo-data/WikiQAProcessed.zip) and unzip it.
+- Alternatively, you can follow similar steps listed in this [script](https://github.com/NTMC-Community/MatchZoo/blob/master/data/WikiQA/run_data.sh) to process raw WikiQA dataset if you wish.

+__Word Embeddings:__
-- Word Embeddings: We use [`glove.840B.300d.txt`](http://nlp.stanford.edu/data/glove.840B.300d.zip) in this example.
-You can also choose other available GloVe embeddings from [here](https://nlp.stanford.edu/projects/glove/).
+- We use [`glove.840B.300d.txt`](http://nlp.stanford.edu/data/glove.840B.300d.zip) in this example.
+- You can also choose other available GloVe embeddings from [here](https://nlp.stanford.edu/projects/glove/).

-For WikiQA dataset, we refer to MatchZoo to process it into corpus and relations: `question_corpus.csv`, `answer_corpus.csv`, `relation_train.csv` and `relation_valid.csv`.

 ## Run this example